waocats/crabgo/src/doc/src/faq.md

   down fast.
 Also remember that not everybody has a high-speed, low-latency Internet connection.

-### Will Cargo work with C code (or other languages)?
+### Will Crabgo work with C code (or other languages)?

 Yes!

-Cargo handles compiling Rust code, but we know that many Rust packages link against C code.
+Crabgo handles compiling Rust code, but we know that many Rust packages link against C code.
 We also know that there are decades of tooling built up around compiling languages other than Rust.

-Our solution: Cargo allows a package to [specify a script](reference/build-scripts.md) (written in Rust) to run before invoking `rustc`.
+Our solution: Crabgo allows a package to [specify a script](reference/build-scripts.md) (written in Rust) to run before invoking `rustc`.
 Rust is leveraged to implement platform-specific configuration and refactor out common build functionality among packages.

-### Can Cargo be used inside of `make` (or `ninja`, or ...)
+### Can Crabgo be used inside of `make` (or `ninja`, or ...)

 Indeed.
-While we intend Cargo to be useful as a standalone way to compile Rust packages at the top-level, we know that some people will want to invoke Cargo from other build tools.
+While we intend Crabgo to be useful as a standalone way to compile Rust packages at the top-level, we know that some people will want to invoke Crabgo from other build tools.

-We have designed Cargo to work well in those contexts, paying attention to things like error codes and machine-readable output modes.
-We still have some work to do on those fronts, but using Cargo in the context of conventional scripts is something we designed for from the beginning and will continue to prioritize.
+We have designed Crabgo to work well in those contexts, paying attention to things like error codes and machine-readable output modes.
+We still have some work to do on those fronts, but using Crabgo in the context of conventional scripts is something we designed for from the beginning and will continue to prioritize.

-### Does Cargo handle multi-platform packages or cross-compilation?
+### Does Crabgo handle multi-platform packages or cross-compilation?

 Rust itself provides facilities for configuring sections of code based on the platform.
-Cargo also supports [platform-specific dependencies][target-deps], and we plan to support more per-platform configuration in `Cargo.toml` in the future.
+Crabgo also supports [platform-specific dependencies][target-deps], and we plan to support more per-platform configuration in `Crabgo.toml` in the future.

 [target-deps]: reference/specifying-dependencies.md#platform-specific-dependencies

-In the longer-term, we’re looking at ways to conveniently cross-compile packages using Cargo.
+In the longer-term, we’re looking at ways to conveniently cross-compile packages using Crabgo.

-### Does Cargo support environments, like `production` or `test`?
+### Does Crabgo support environments, like `production` or `test`?

 We support environments through the use of [profiles] to support: